 As a last resort, there’s nothing wrong with contacting the company by phone or email and ask the name of the hiring manager.
 Be professional and explain why you need the information.
 Tell the individual you’re about to apply for a position and need to know to whom to address the cover letter.

-After searching, if you still come up empty-handed, it’s time to consider a few alternative ways to address a cover letter.
-But how do you address a cover letter when you don't know who it is going to?
+After searching, if you still come up empty-handed, it’s time to consider a few alternative ways to address.
+But how do you address a cover letter when you don’t know who it is going to?

 - Be as specific as possible.
 This means customizing your letter to the audience rather than an individual.
 For example, if you’re applying for a Senior Analyst position, address the letter to the Senior Analyst Hiring Manager.
 If you are searching for a job in accounting, address the letter to the Chief Financial Officer.

 - Gather a list of executives.
 It’s ok to aim high.
 It’s better to address a cover letter to a higher-up individual than to address it with a generic opening.
 It still shows you took time and effort to locate someone within the company.

 - Address your letter to “Dear Hiring Manager.”
 This works as a last resort, as will the salutation “Dear Hiring Team.”
 Reserve these greetings for when you have no idea who the recipient of the letter will be.

 Whatever you do, don’t skip writing a cover letter just because you can’t find the name of the right person.
 Writing a cover letter, regardless of how it is addressed, still puts you a step ahead of the 45 percent of job seekers who skip writing one altogether.

 - When writing your cover letter, avoid addressing the letter generically.
 Even when you don’t know the recipient of the letter, “To Whom It May Concern” is considered outdated and too formal in most hiring circles.
 It also doesn’t help you stand out against a sea of other applicants because it’s generally the go-to salutation for those who haven’t done their research before deciding to apply.